toytag/Gomoku/README.md

 # Gomoku
-Gomoku built with React and C++ complied WebAssembly
+Gomoku built with React, Express, and C++ complied WebAssembly